Qvinticom/L2J_MOBIUS-2022/L2J_Mobius_Classic_2.0_Zaken/readme.txt

 -Various retail Classic events

 Zaken: https://eu.4game.com/lineage2classic/play/zaken/
+-Parsed new system messages and npc strings from client.
 -Parsed new skills from client
 -Parsed new items from client
 -Parsed new NPCs from L2Wiki